alexetalbott/news/README.md

 ## Description

-_For my capstone project, I created a shiny app about how the press in the USA has changed with the rise of the internet.In it, I explore the decline of newspapers (especially local papers) over the past two decades. _
+For my capstone project, I created a shiny app about how the press in the USA has changed with the rise of the internet.
+In it, I explore the decline of newspapers (especially local papers) over the past two decades.

 The data used belongs to the University of North Carolina and was used with their permission.